 Fraser Valley Quartet

 We are four ordinary guys who seek to worship the God who is alive and active in our broken world, and long to see revival in our churches.
 The words of the songs we sing – some old, some new – minister to us as much as anyone.
 As long as the words and music continue to bless our audiences, whether they’ve heard the gospel preached a thousand times before or they need to hear it just once, we’re going to keep on singing.
 We pray that you will enjoy our smooth blend of four-part harmony, because it’s a joyful sound that we make, but more importantly we pray that God would bless you and keep you wherever you’re at in life.
-We also pray that through our music, The Fraser Valley Quartet might “do life” with you now: encouraging you, praying with you, and praising with you, because on that day when every knee shall bow and every tongue confess that Jesus is Lord, we’re all going to be praising together.
+We also pray that through our music, The Fraser Valley Quartet might “do life” with you now: encouraging you, praying with you, and praising with you.
+On that day when every knee shall bow and every tongue confess that Jesus is Lord, we’re all going to be praising together.
 Formed in 2014, the Fraser Valley Quartet currently includes Brian Shauf (tenor), Rick Brands (lead), Brayden Hirsch (baritone), and Gary Van Ry (bass).

-Three and Company
+Three And Company

 Good News Quartet

 In the spring of 2001 some folks from the Broadview Evangelical Free Church in Salmon Arm BC, decided that they would like to get together once a month to sing the old hymns.
 One such evening that fall, four men attending this “Songfest” decided they would like to sing together in a male quartet.
 Thus the Good News Quartet was formed.
 Charter members are Reinhard Liebich as first tenor and Harvey Sawatzky as second tenor.
 Abe Stobbe singing bass joined the group in the fall of 2008, and Ernie Wedel replaced our former baritone in the fall of 2010.
 Randy Davidson, singing baritone also, sang bass in the quartet a few years ago.
-June Sawatzky does some of the music arrangements and sound tracks and accompanies the group at the keyboard.
+June Sawatzky does some of the music arrangements and accompanies the group at the keyboard.
 Our desire is to present the Good News of the Gospel in word and song, and just as the Holy Spirit is ministering to us as we sing; our prayer is that He will also minister to our audience.

 Neil started playing Hawaiian guitar when he was 17 years old and got his first steel guitar when he was 19.
 At that time pedal steel guitar was a brand new instrument.
 He taught Hawaiian guitar for the Ontario Conservatory of Music and the Academy of Music and had up to 100 students per week.
 He played for Prince Philip in 1962, was part of the gospel group “The New Covenant Children” who played the Montreal Summer Olympics in 1976 and recorded and toured with Joanne Cash (Johnny Cash’s sister).
-He’s also played with Jerry Goff and the Singing Goffs, the Antone Indian Family and Grand Ole Opry stars, Mac Wiseman, Carl and Peral Butler and Red Sovine.
+He’s also played with Jerry Goff and the Singing Goffs, the Antone Indian Family and Grand Ole Opry stars, Mac Wiseman, Carl and Pearl Butler and Red Sovine.
 He has won the Canadian Gospel Music Association’s instrumentalist of the year award four times.
 Neil feels blessed to be able to share God’s gift to him and one of the loves of his life.

-Pete & Shirley Unrau
+Rev. Pete & Shirley Unrau

 Pete Unrau is a dynamic and humorous communicator, with 58 years of pastoral ministry in both the US and Canada.
 His gift of speaking on the joys and trials of life, always bringing people back to a personal God and His unchanging Word, makes this man a delight to any audience.
 He and his wife, Shirley have traveled and spoken widely across the US & Canada and in 63 countries of the world.
 They have been on staff at Power To Change (formerly Campus Crusade for Christ) for 17 years.
 They are the founders of OASIS RETREATS, a vital SOUL CARE ministry of help and healing for weary and/or wounded pastors and missionaries from around the world.
 They also have frequently team-taught at FAMILY LIFE CONFERENCES all across Canada.
 Since retirement from P2C they have remained active as Interim Pastor and speaking at numerous churches and Retreats.
 Pete also has a vital ministry of mentoring numerous younger pastors and Christian leaders in the Okanagan.
 He has been invited to come regularly to Viet Nam for 2 week periods to teach pastors of the Under Ground Church.
 They have 4 married children, who are all actively involved in their churches.
 All 3 sons are ordained ministers.
 They also have 10 grandchildren (one is in heaven now), and five great grandchildren.
 Both Pete & Shirley Unrau are graduates of Briercrest Bible College.
 Pete also obtained a Master’s degree from Western Oregon State University.